 Whoa.
 I need to listen to this.
 You can hear that space organ come in again and the whole arc of the album.
 It’s really cool that they’re layering the vocals and making them atonal too.
 I really liked the ending of this especially.
 It grew on me over time.

-The thing that I started to think at the end is that I realised that the reason it’s a blind spot for me is when I started Thursday I gravitated towards with really strong structures like Motown and doo-wopp and things that follow certain rules.
+The thing that I started to think at the end is that I realized that the reason it’s a blind spot for me is when I started Thursday I gravitated towards with really strong structures like Motown and doo-wopp and things that follow certain rules.
 With Thursday, the more rigid things and set-in-stone things were, the more I could put it in an automatic place in my brain and lose myself in the performance of it.
 If we played the songs just like the record, the crowd would lose themselves too and just be there present.
 That’s always been an important part of music for me.
 It’s clear that Sun Ra is seeking a whole different kind of sublimation of self where the whole band gets into their own thing, do it together, catch a frequency, and lose themselves together.
 Even as a listener, I got lost in it too.
 But there are these two almost diametrically opposed systems for letting go of the self in music, and that transcendence is such a fundamental thing.

 It was really cool for me to be a little older and hear this because I don’t think I would’ve gotten it when I was younger playing sax in jazz band.
 I’m going to download this immediately and listen to it on headphones because it’s clearly doing a lot of crazy things space-wise.
 I’ll read about them, watch a movie like Space is the Place, and try to dive into one of their hundred or so records.